icpctools/icpctools/CDS/README.md

 #### Configuring the WLP JavaEE Server

-The WebSphere Liberty Profile (JavaEE server) configuration is managed by a file named _server.xml_ located in the application folder
+The Liberty configuration is managed by a file named _server.xml_ located in the _usr/servers/cds_ folder.
-(e.g. _cds_) under the _usr/servers_ folder.
 The _server.xml_ file contains five important sections:

 * a specification of the _HTTP and HTTPS ports_ used by the server.
   * The ports associated with HTTP and HTTPS requests can changed by editing the _httpEndpoint_ entry in the _server.xml_ file;